PerfectlySoft/PerfectDocs/guide/StORM-Saving-Retrieving-and-Deleting-Rows.md

 By far the most powerful of the row retrieval methods is `.select`.

-The select method will take several input forms, the simplest is:
+The select method will take several input forms; the simplest is:

 ``` swift
 try obj.select(